Infin-Nine/Background-Segmentation-Tool/README.md

 # Background Segmentation Tool

-A professional Python-based GUI application that uses **MediaPipe's Selfie Segmenter** to perform real-time image background manipulation.
+A Python-based GUI application that uses **MediaPipe's Selfie Segmenter** to perform real-time image and video background manipulation.

 ## Features
-* **Remove Background:** Isolates the subject and removes the background.
-* **Green Screen:** Replaces the background with a standard chroma key green.
-* **Change Background:** Allows users to upload a custom image as a new background.
+* **Single Image Processing:** Remove backgrounds, apply a Green Screen, or replace with a custom background image.
+* **Live Video Mode:** Real-time background removal using your webcam with low latency.
+* **Batch Processing:** Process multiple images at once and save them automatically to a dedicated folder.
+* **Professional UI:** Modern and sleek dark-themed interface built with `ttkbootstrap`.
+* **Export Ready:** Instantly save your processed images in PNG or JPG format.

 ## Tech Stack
 * **Core:** Python, OpenCV, MediaPipe (Task API)
 * **GUI:** Tkinter
 * **Imaging:** Pillow, NumPy
+* **Dark-Theme-Interface** ttkbootstrap

 ## How it Works
 This tool is powered by the **MediaPipe Selfie Segmenter** model.